Distinguishing Backward Volume Magnetostatic Spin Wave Vectors via the Spin Wave Doppler Effect: Abstract

 \section{Abstract}

-Spin waves (SWs) and their quanta, magnons, play a crucial role in enabling low-power information transfer in future spintronic devices.
-In backward volume magnetostatic spin waves (BVMSWs), the dispersion relation shows a negative group velocity at low wave numbers due to dipole-dipole interactions and a positive group velocity at high wave numbers, driven by exchange interactions.
-This duality complicates the analysis of intrinsic interactions by obscuring the clear identification of wave vectors.
-Here, we offer an innovative approach to distinguish between spin waves with varying wave vectors more effectively by the normal/inverse spin wave Doppler effect.
-The spin waves at low wave numbers display an inverse Doppler effect because their phase and group velocities are anti-parallel.
-Conversely, at high wave numbers, a normal Doppler effect occurs due to the parallel alignment of phase and group velocities.
-Analyzing the spin wave Doppler effect is essential for understanding intrinsic interactions and can also help mitigate serious interference issues in the design of spin logic circuits.
+Spin waves (SWs) and their quanta, magnons, are essential to achieving low-power information transmission in future spintronic devices.
+Backward volume magnetostatic spin waves (BVMSWs) exhibit a unique dispersion relationship: one frequency corresponding to two distinct wave vectors.
+At low wave numbers, dipole-dipole interactions dominate, resulting in negative group velocities, whereas at high wave numbers, exchange interactions prevail, producing positive group velocities.
+This dual behavior complicates wave vector identification and obscures intrinsic spin-wave interactions.
+In this study, we propose an approach based on the spin wave Doppler effect to effectively distinguish different wave vectors.
+At low wave numbers, the inverse Doppler effect occurs due to antiparallel phase and group velocities, while at high wave numbers, a normal Doppler effect emerges from parallel velocities.
+This method not only clarifies the underlying spin-wave interactions but also help mitigate serious interference issues in the design of spin logic circuits.